 The connection point of all tiers establishes the view that adjustments are not stagnant, but instead ever fluid and responsive to data.
-It encourages the consideration that adjustments need to be differential according to strengths and challenges across learning areas and experiences, and that a student has the potential to access varying levels of support as required.
+It encourages the consideration that adjustments need to be differential according to strengths and challenges across learning areas and experiences, and that all students have the potential to access varying levels of support as required.

-Positioning the levels of adjustment as extensions of quality differentiated teaching and learning allows them to be accessible in a more proactive and inclusive way.
+Positioning the levels of adjustment as extensions of quality differentiated teaching allows them to be accessible in a more proactive and inclusive way.
 Planning supports within the regular curriculum experience and enacting them within the general education classroom allows all students to tap into and out of support responsively.
-It provides the option for all students to access the supports they require in the learning moment; removing the delayed, reactive response of the traditional Response to Intervention process.
+It provides the option for all students to access the supports they require in the learning moment removing the delayed, reactive response of the traditional Response to Intervention process.